RiccardoRiccio/Personal-AI-Trainer-With-Automatic-Exercise-Recognition-and-Counting/README.md

-# Fitness AI Coach: Automatic Exercise Recognition and Counting
+# Personal AI Trainer With Automatic Exercise Recognition and Counting

 This project is an AI-powered application that leverages Computer Vision, Pose Estimation, and Machine Learning to accurately track exercise repetitions during workouts.
 The goal is to enhance fitness routines by providing real-time feedback through an easy-to-use web interface.